Potential Tropical Cyclone Seventeen-E: Mexico

 A tropical storm watch was issued at 03:00 UTC on October 16 for the southern coast of Mexico, from Barra de Tonala to Puerto Escondido, since Seventeen-E was forecast to become a tropical storm before moving ashore.
 Seventeen-E produced torrential rainfall along the southern coast of Mexico, particularly in the Isthmus of Tehuantepec.
 A peak rainfall value of 445 mm was recorded at km 51+740 in Oaxaca.
 Morro Mazatán experienced 401.4 mm of rain and 278 mm fell in Unión Hidalgo.
-Heavy rainfall also occurred in the states of Chipas and Guerrero, with up to 70 mm occurring in the former and 125 mm in the latter.
+Heavy rainfall also occurred in the states of Chiapas and Guerrero, with up to 70 mm occurring in the former and 125 mm in the latter.
 Classes were canceled in Oaxaca on October 16 while the storm was making landfall.
 The Unión Hidalgo municipal government asked the federal government to make a disaster declaration for the region.
 The Unión Hidalgo-Juchitán highway was severely damaged by the storm.

 In Juchitán de Zaragoza, at least 100 homes, as well as schools, public buildings, and a library were inundated with water up to 500 mm deep, exacerbating damage from the 2017 earthquake.
 Seawater flooded palapas and streets in Playa Vicente.
 The Río de los Perros rose to a level of 4.7 m and spilled its banks in multiple sections.
 A school was closed in the city as a result of the swollen river and flooding.
 Near the source of the river, in the Sierra Mix-Zapoteca neighborhood, water overtopped a bridge.
 River currents dragged garbage and tree branches downstream, forming a dam at the bridge; the river overflowed and flooded two streets.
 Police closed the bridge and the flooded streets.
 The river also overflowed in Juchitán's 8th section, with floodwaters submerging streets.

 The communities of Barrio de La Soledad, Santa María, and Santo Domingo Tehuantepec were cut off after the Chapala River spilled its banks.
 Floodwaters topped three bridges leading to Barrio de La Soledad.
 The 99th Infantry Battalion of the Mexican Army was called in to assist people affected by the storm.
 Floodwaters inundated homes in Santo Domingo Tehuantepec and forced the closure of Highway 200 near Morro Mazatlán.
 In Guelaguichi, floodwaters isolated the community and damaged homes in one neighborhood.
 Drainage systems collapsed in Ciudad Ixtepec, allowing water to enter homes.
 A sewage canal overflowed in El Pitayal, damaging the homes of 50 families.
 Floodwaters up to 500 mm inundated homes in the Lieza neighborhood.
 Multiple power outages were reported in the Santiago Astata and San Pedro Huamelula communities.
 Floodwaters also inundated homes in Rincón Moreno.
 Plan DN-III-E, a disaster relief and rescue plan, was activated in the states of Guerrero, Oaxaca, and Tabasco after the passage of Seventeen-E.

 A river overflowed in Ometepec, Guerrero, sending floodwaters into the community of Talapa.
 A highway connecting the Ometepec and Igualapa municipalities was damaged and several streets were flooded.
 A vehicle was partially submerged in water; it was unknown whether people were inside it.